-Welcome to The Blender 2.8 Encyclopedia, the most comprehensive training course available covering all aspects of Blender 3D, a completely free 3D production suite.
-The newest release series, Version 2.8, is the biggest upgrade yet, with many new features and improvements.
+Welcome to The Blender Encyclopedia, the most comprehensive training course available for Blender, a completely free 3D production suite.
+The newest release series, Version 2.8x, is the biggest upgrade yet, with many new features and improvements.

 With the tools and techniques covered in this course by CG Masters’ lead instructors Christopher Plush and Lee Salvemini, you can take full advantage of this completely free & open source software.

-Over 49 hours of video training will be yours right way.
+Over 52 hours of video training will be yours right way.
+On Udemy you can both stream the videos or download them straight to your computer.
 We cover each topic in detail, and you’ll be led step-by-step through the content.
 Plus, check out the resources included with the lectures throughout the course:

 You will get full access to this course forever, and you will have unlimited support from us in the Q&A section of each lecture.